k4cg/nichtparasoup/README.md

 Crawlers can be weighted against each other with optional factors ranging from 0.1 to 10.0:
 ```
 SoupIO: everyone*2.5
-Pr0gramm: static*5.0, new*0.5, top
+Pr0gramm: top*5.0,new*0.5
 ```

 The default factor is 1.
-In the configuration above the images from SoupIO-everyone should be around the half of Pr0gramm-static as well as around five times as much as Pr0gramm-new.
+In the configuration above the images from SoupIO-everyone should be around the half of Pr0gramm-top as well as around five times as much as Pr0gramm-new.

 ## contribution